testit-tms/api-client-python/docs/TestRunsApi.md

 Create test run based on configurations and work items

 This method creates a test run based on a combination of configuration and work item (test case or checklist).
 Before you create a test run using this method, make sure to create a test plan.
 Work items must be automated.

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time